Pediatric Subacute Unit

 The pediatric subacute unit at Foothill Regional Medical Center offers a compassionate, loving environment combined with advanced medical care for children who are too ill or technologically dependent to receive care at home.

-One of only eight pediatric subacute programs in California, our 42-bed unit is the largest such program in Orange County.
+Our 5-star government-rated unit is one of only 10 pediatric subacute programs in California, our 42-bed unit is the largest such program in Orange County.
 It’s also the only hospital-based pediatric subacute program serving Orange County.
 Because the pediatric subacute unit is an integral part of our acute care hospital, we can offer our patients access to high-level medical care and other ancillary healthcare services, such as lab work and X-rays on-site.

 Nearly all the children we care for have severe neurological problems that they were either born with or that resulted from traumatic injury or illness.
 Every patient in the unit requires a tracheostomy to breathe and a feeding tube for nutrition.
 Many also need a ventilator to assist them with breathing.
 Respiratory therapists are available on the unit 24 hours a day.